prooph/proophessor/docs/tutorial/aggregate_dependencies.md

 The `Basket` aggregate should use the `ERP` system to request stock information before adding a product to the basket.
 The aggregate should reject the product if it is out of stock.

-*Note: We keep the example simple.
-In a real world system this stock check would include many more variants, for example permanent or temporarily out of stock products, checkout even if a product is out of stock, and so on.*
+*Note: We'll keep the example simple.
+In a real world system this stock check would include many more variants, for example permanent or temporarily out of stock products, allow checkout even if a product is out of stock, and so on.*

 But how do we get the `ERP` adapter into the aggregate?
 The answer is **Method Injection**.
 The `Basket::addProduct` defines the `ERP` system as a dependency for that method, and the caller of the method is responsible for providing an implementation.